DefangLabs/samples/samples/RAG-chatbot/README.md

    defang compose up
    ```

-   The provided `compose.yaml` file includes the Mistral service.
-It's configured to run on an AWS instance with GPU support.
-The file also includes a UI service built with Next.js, utilizing Vercel's AI SDK.

    > **Changing the content:** The content for the bot is set in `rag_system.py`.
 You can edit the content there to change the behavior and information processed.
 Currently, the content is based off of the `docs.md` markdown file, which gives information about Defang.

 ---